Menu

 2. Server-side verification: All permission checks are performed on the Nexty backend to ensure data security

-3. Real-time synchronization: Browser extension verifies the latest user status every time it opens, ensuring information accuracy
+3. Real-time synchronization: Browser extension verifies the latest user status every time it opens, ensuring accurate information

 Implementation Steps

-Create an API to get user login state in the Nexty project app/api/user-status/route.ts.
-There's a very important step here: return the complete Cookie to ensure the extension's login state can persist:
+Create an API app/api/user-status/route.ts in the Nexty project to get the user login status.
+An important step here is to return the complete Cookie to ensure the extension's login state can persist:

 app/api/user-status/route.ts